s163928/02476_MLOPS_Project/reports/README.md

 >
 > Answer:

---- We implemented the pre-commit package and setup checks for trailing whitespace, end of file lines, yaml files, large files, flake8, isort and black.
+We implemented the pre-commit package and setup checks for trailing whitespace, end-of-file lines, yaml files, large files, flake8, isort and black.
 What this means is that all off these checks are being run when trying to commit changes.
 This is important because it not only makes the code easier to read but also to maintain.
 Especially checks for unused- and over complex lines of code help making it easy to maintain.
-Keeping a consistent style throughout the code base also makes collaboration easier in the sense that everyone is not writing code in their own unique style.  ---
+Keeping a consistent style throughout the code base also makes collaboration easier in the sense that everyone is not writing code in their own unique style.

 ## Version control